 Covid-19 or coronavirus is an infectious and contagious disease which is caused by the SARS-CoV-2 virus.
 The virus has never been encountered before and there is currently no vaccine.
 The virus has rapidly spread across the globe and the World Health Organization has identified the coronavirus as a public health emergency of international concern and characterised it as a pandemic.

 The Falkland Islands has so far been successful in limiting the spread of coronavirus infection but it remains important to have in place measures that reduce the risk of coronavirus being inadvertently transmitted by those entering the Falkland Islands from overseas.
 It is necessary to require people entering the Falkland Islands to quarantine for a period of time to ensure that the risk of inadvertently spreading infection is kept as low as possible.
+In order to better protect you, your family, your friends and the wider community, you will be swabbed for Coronavirus on three separate occasions during your quarantine period.

 The Infectious Diseases Control (Coronavirus, Quarantine) Regulations 2020 (“the Regulations”) set out the requirement to quarantine for all those arriving into the Falkland Islands, whether by sea or air.
 A copy of the Regulations can be found at https://www.legislation.gov.fk